valkey-io/valkey-doc/docs/management/sentinel.md

 ### Reconfiguring Sentinel at Runtime

-Starting with Redis version 2.8.4, Sentinel provides an API in order to add, remove, or change the configuration of a given master.
-Note that if you have multiple sentinels you should apply the changes to all to your instances for Redis Sentinel to work properly.
+PLEASE-REVIEW{Starting with Redis version 2.8.4,} Sentinel provides an API in order to add, remove, or change the configuration of a given master.
+Note that if you have multiple sentinels you should apply the changes to all to your instances for Valkey Sentinel to work properly.
 This means that changing the configuration of a single Sentinel does not automatically propagate the changes to the other Sentinels in the network.

 The following is a list of `SENTINEL` subcommands used in order to update the configuration of a Sentinel instance.

 * **SENTINEL MONITOR `<name>` `<ip>` `<port>` `<quorum>`** This command tells the Sentinel to start monitoring a new master with the specified name, ip, port, and quorum.
 It is identical to the `sentinel monitor` configuration directive in `sentinel.conf` configuration file, with the difference that you can't use a hostname in as `ip`, but you need to provide an IPv4 or IPv6 address.
 * **SENTINEL REMOVE `<name>`** is used in order to remove the specified master: the master will no longer be monitored, and will totally be removed from the internal state of the Sentinel, so it will no longer listed by `SENTINEL masters` and so forth.
-* **SENTINEL SET `<name>` [`<option>` `<value>` ...]** The SET command is very similar to the `CONFIG SET` command of Redis, and is used in order to change configuration parameters of a specific master.
+* **SENTINEL SET `<name>` [`<option>` `<value>` ...]** The SET command is very similar to the `CONFIG SET` command of Valkey, and is used in order to change configuration parameters of a specific master.
 Multiple option / value pairs can be specified (or none at all).
 All the configuration parameters that can be configured via `sentinel.conf` are also configurable using the SET command.

 The following is an example of `SENTINEL SET` command in order to modify the `down-after-milliseconds` configuration of a master called `objects-cache`: